AIcrowd/neurips2019-learning-to-move-starter-kit/README.md

 You will find more details below.

-### Buliding your controller
+### Creating the controller

-For building your controller follow the tutorial [here](https://github.com/stanfordnmbl/osim-rl/blob/master/README.md) and the materials [here](http://osim-rl.stanford.edu/).
-In the tutorial here, we only describe how to submit the controller to the chalalenge.
+For creating your controller follow the steps [here](https://github.com/stanfordnmbl/osim-rl/blob/master/README.md) and the materials [here](http://osim-rl.stanford.edu/).
+In this repository, we only describe how to submit an already existing controller to the grader.
 In particular, we assume that:
 * You've already set up a conda environment (say `opensim-rl` as in [the tutorial](https://github.com/stanfordnmbl/osim-rl/blob/master/README.md))
 * You've already built some controller and you have it in your code somewhere as `my_controller` function.